A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and MUSTANG-2: Analysis of Filament Bulk Properties

 We determine $Y$ by integrating equation~(\ref{eq:mesa}) with our best-fit values; to estimate the $1\sigma$ uncertainty we take the mean of the 16 and 84\% percentiles from the posterior distribution of $Y$ given by the MCMC chain.
 Because our $y$-map is made with the non-relativistic limit for the SZ effect (equation~\ref{eq:tsz}), this value will be underestimated at the high gas temperature in the bridge.
 At 98 and 150\,GHz, the frequencies that dominate the ILC at our scales (see Sec.~\ref{ssec:act_data}), the fractional size of the relativistic correction is the same to within 1\%, so we simply scale our measured $Y$ by this common correction.
 At $6.5\,\si{\kilo\electronvolt}$, this means multiplying our value $Y$ by 1.04; we obtained this value with the series expansions for the relativistic calculations in \citet{nozawa/itoh/kohyama:2005}.

 We find $Y = \Ympc$ which translates, via equation~(\ref{eq:mass_gas2}), to a gas mass $M_{\text{gas}} = \bridgegasmass$.
-If the bridge has the same ratio of baryons to total mass as the cosmic value of $16\%$ \citep{aiola/etal:2020}, the total mass of the filament is $M_{\fil} = \bridgemass$.
 (This value and other physical properties derived below are summarized in Table~\ref{tab:phys_properties}.)
-Our result can be compared to the value of $\suzakutotalmass$ from \citet{akamatsu/etal:2017}, which they obtained by combining their \Suzaku X-ray measurement with \Planck SZ results.\footnote{The latter value is corrected for an algebraic error.
-See Appendix~\ref{appendix:suzaku_correction}.} Their result is for the total mass of the bridge, whereas we have separated the filamentary component (modelled with the mesa) from the component due to the cluster outskirts.
+Our result can be compared to the value of $\suzakugasmass$ from \citet{akamatsu/etal:2017}, which they obtained by combining their \Suzaku X-ray measurement with \Planck SZ results.
+Note that this and other values from \citet{akamatsu/etal:2017} have been corrected for some numerical errors---see Appendix~\ref{appendix:suzaku_correction} for details.
+Their result is for the whole bridge, whereas we have separated the filamentary component (modelled with the mesa) from the component due to the cluster outskirts.
 We would therefore expect them to report a value at least ${\sim}2\times$ greater (see Fig.~\ref{fig:slice_1D}).
-However, they assume a bridge length of only $1\,\si{\mega\parsec}$ when calculating the mass; if we scale their mass to match our length of $l_{\fil} = \mesalengthmpcapprox$ (see below, Sec.~\ref{ssec:density_geometry}), this tension is somewhat resolved.
+However, they assume a bridge length of only $1\,\si{\mega\parsec}$ when calculating the mass; if we scale their mass to match our length of $l_{\fil} = \mesalengthmpcapprox$ (see below, Sec.~\ref{ssec:density_geometry}), this tension is resolved.
+Finally, we can estimate the total mass of the filament under the assumption that the ratio of baryons to total mass is the cosmic value of $16\%$ \citep{aiola/etal:2020}, obtaining $M_{\fil} = \bridgemass$.